Mrs.

 And I know a father who had a son

-He longed to tell him all the reasons for the things he had done
+He longed to tell him all the reasons

 He came a long way just to explain